A Different View: Production and release

 Created by Josep Cister and Jaime Vaca, La otra mirada was produced by RTVE in collaboration with Boomerang TV.
 It was known as Alma Mater during pre-production.
 The episodes of season 1 were directed by Luis Santamaría, Mar Olid, Fernando González Molina, Miguel del Arco and Pablo Guerrero.
 Shooting locations included Seville, Madrid, Guadalajara and Toledo.

-Although the series' premiere was scheduled for the northern hemisphere Summer of 2018, Televisión Española (TVE) decided to bring it forward on 25 April.
+Although the series' premiere was scheduled for the northern hemisphere in the Summer of 2018, Televisión Española (TVE) decided to release it on 25 April.
 The last episode aired on 25 July 2018.
 The season averaged a 9.0% audience share and 1,418,000 viewers.

-By October 2018, RTVE decided to renew the series for a second and a final season of 8 episodes, despite the fact that its audience ratings were unimpressive.
-It however earned critical acclaim.
-Melina Matthews and Dariam Coco, as well as Joaquín Notario and César Vicente joined the cast for the new season.
-Credited directors in season 2 included Luis Santamaría, Pablo Guerrero and Carlos Navarro, whereas the writing team was formed by Alba Lucio, Irene Rodríguez, Ana Muñiz da Cunha and Tatiana Rodríguez.
+By October 2018, RTVE decided to renew the series for a second and a final season of 8 episodes.
+Audience ratings were unimpressive, but the series earned critical acclaim.

+Melina Matthews and Dariam Coco, as well as Joaquín Notario and César Vicente, joined the cast for the new season.
+Credited directors in season 2 included Luis Santamaría, Pablo Guerrero, and Carlos Navarro, whereas the writing team was formed by Alba Lucio, Irene Rodríguez, Ana Muñiz da Cunha, and Tatiana Rodríguez.
 The broadcasting run spanned from 27 May 2019 to 15 July 2019.

 RTVE reached agreements with platforms such as IVI and Walter Presents to broadcast the series in international markets.

+The series premiered in Vietnam on 25 April 2023 on VTV3 as Vượt lên định kiến.